tahsin314/Bengali.ai-Handwritten-Character-Recognition-Challenge/README.md

 - Run `train.py`

 **Credits**

 Thanks to the kaggle community for sharing a lot of resources and making the tasks easier for us.
-Here is a list of discussions from where I've borrowed codes and/or inspired to write codes:
+Here is a list of discussions from where I've borrowed codes and/or became inspired to write codes:

 - [Augmix](https://www.kaggle.com/c/bengaliai-cv19/discussion/129697)
 - [GridMask](https://www.kaggle.com/c/bengaliai-cv19/discussion/128161)